 Warmth is important for both mid-season and late-season hunting.
 Feet get cold easily, even if you have learned how to keep your feet warm while hunting.

 We took a close look at the level of warmth the boots provide when putting them on our list.
 Those we picked for cold-weather use have thick insulation that's comfortable and breathable.
+Not only will they keep your feet warm, but warm extremities are one of the keys to keeping your whole body warm while hunting.

 If you're a serious hunter, it's very likely you're going to end up caught in the rain.
 You don't want your feet getting wet.
 It could ruin your hunt to the point you may even have to head home.